openmaraude/APITaxi_devel/README.md

 ## Integration account

-The default settings expect a taxi operator named "neotaxi" that you will have to create (`flask create_user neotaxi operateur`, the password doesn't matter) to make minimal-operateur-server usable (the logs will complain no "neotaxi" user can be found when the container is started).
+The default settings expect a taxi operator named "neotaxi" that you will have to create (`flask create_user neotaxi operateur moteur`, the password doesn't matter) to make minimal-operateur-server usable (the logs will complain no "neotaxi" user can be found when the container is started).

 Once done, restart minimal-operateur-serveur so the entrypoint extracts neotaxi's API key.
 Go to the console and use your administrator account to authenticate as neotaxi, and setup the URL callback to